jesseopdenbrouw/riscv-rv32/README.md

 ## Plans (or not)

 * We are *not* planning the C standard.
-* The CSR is not within the specification.
-This will be addressed.
 * Implement clock stretching and arbitration in the I2C1 peripheral.
 * Adding input synchronization for SPI1/SPI2 and I2C1 peripherals.
 * Adding Input Capture for TIMER2.